wintercms/docs/architecture/developer-guide.md

 }
 ```

-### Use of trailing commas
+#### Use of trailing commas

-Although not specified one way or another in [PSR-2](https://www.php-fig.org/psr/psr-2/), Winter CMS highly recommends the use of trailing commas in multi-line arrays, especially for localization files.
+Although not specified one way or another in the PSR-2 and PSR-12 guidelines, Winter CMS highly recommends the use of trailing commas in multi-line arrays, especially for localization files.
 Trailing commas make it easier to perform maintenance on multiline array items without causing unnecessary visual clutter in diffs or version control history.

 **Recommended:**